-^{}This paper is a background study prepared for the OECD's Directorate for Employment, Labour and Social Affairs under the Commitment to Equity project (CEQ) and was used for section 7.3 of the recently published report OECD (2015) In It Together.
-Why Less Inequality Benefits All.
-Many thanks go to Michael Forster, Horacio Levy, Monika Queisser and Tim Smeeding for their very valuable comments on an earlier draft; and, to Pauline Fron and her colleagues at OECD for their advice on how to make OECD data on social spending comparable with that included here.
-Also, I am very grateful to Luis Felipe Munguia and Yang Wang for their excellent help in preparing the figures and tables and to Rodrigo Aranda for his help in the calculations of the marginal contributions.
-All remaining errors and omissions are my sole responsibility.
+^{} This is a paper of the Commitment to Equity Institute, Tulane University.
+The section on fiscal redistribution were included in "Inequality and Fiscal Redistribution in Emerging Economies," Chapter 7, In it Together: Why Less Inequality Benefits All, OECD Publishing.
+May 2015.
+Many thanks go to Michael Forster, Horacio Levy, Monika Queisser and Tim Smeeding for their very valuable comments on an earlier draft; to Grace Perez-Navarro and Peter Van De Ven for additional helpful comments to this version; and, to Pauline Fron and her colleagues at OECD for their advice on how to make OECD data on social spending comparable with that included here.
+Also, I am very grateful to Sebastian Molina and Dan Teles for putting together the information on inequality by region and by country, to Luis Felipe Munguia, Sandra Martinez and Yang Wang for their excellent help in preparing the figures and tables and to Rodrigo Aranda for his help in the calculations of the marginal contributions.
+All errors and omissions are my sole responsibility.

-^{}Nora Lustig is Samuel Z. Stone Professor of Latin American Economics and Director of the Commitment to Equity Institute (CEQI), Tulane University and nonresident fellow of the Center for Global Development and the Inter-American Dialogue.
+Nora Lustig is Samuel Z. Stone Professor of Latin American Economics and Director of the Commitment to Equity Institute (CEQI), Tulane University and nonresident fellow of the Center for Global Development and the Inter-American Dialogue.